AlpSari/AlpSari/README.md

 📫 **How to reach me:** [LinkedIn](https://www.linkedin.com/in/alp-sari/)

-Feel free to give ideas our reach for collaboration.
+Feel free to give ideas or reach for collaboration.
 Let's connect and innovate together!